emrekavur/CHAOS-evaluation/README.md

 |Julia\ `evaluate3D.jl`  |A sample submission evaluation code via Julia|

 ## MATLAB Version
 There are two evaluation codes.
+Both

+### Requirements
-Both were written and tested with MATLAB R2018a.
+The evaluation codes were written and tested with MATLAB R2018a. `Image Processing Toolbox` is necessary to run.

 1) Evaluation of sample submission (`evaluate3D.m`)